dairiki/pyramid_log/README.rst

 There are many more.
 See the `pyramid.request`_ documentation for more details on what request attributes might be available.

+The formatter also supports an syntax for providing fallback values to use in case there is no request, or the request is missing the named attribute.

 ************
 Installation